matush-v/AllNightLong/README.md

 ###TODO

 * ALWAYS USE UNDERSCORE CASING
-* Mockups (landing page) (2 page site) - S                                         --- DONE
-* Basic Design of site                                                             --- DONE
-  * Bootstrap - A, S                                                               --- DONE
-  * GAE - M, S                                                                     --- DONE
 * Sexy graphics (clock) - M
  + Landing page
   * Input will be saved as cookies that expire in 12 hours
-  * Copyright and small hr needs to be shifted to the bottom - S
-  * Title and subtitle need to be pulled up a bit                                  --- DONE
   * Needs larger space between the two inputs - S
   * “Lets do this!” button needs to be bigger - S
  + Clock page